-The Local Governing Body is responsible for setting specific school policy, maintenance of standards and approving and monitoring performance and delivery against the strategic plan.
-To do this effectively, the Local Governing Body meets at least termly.
-The Local Governing Body reports are collated by the Trust central team and are reported to the relevant Board sub-committee.

-The Headteacher at each school is responsible, along with their Senior Leadership team for implementing the policies approved by the Trust Board and the Local Governing Body.
+Board sub-committees are responsible for setting specific school policy, maintenance of standards and approving and monitoring performance and delivery against the strategic plan.
+The Headteacher at each school is responsible, along with their Senior Leadership team for implementing the policies approved by the Trust Board.